 Lodders have a considerable specialist Property Dispute Resolution Team who can advise you on party wall issues.
 In particular if you are in dispute with your neighbours, if no notice has been served, or if you wish to appeal an award, we are very happy to assist.
 If you are having difficulty resolving a dispute, our property dispute resolution team can advise you on how the Act should be applied in your situation.

 If you require bespoke advice in relation to your specific party wall situation, our expert solicitors can assist you.
-For more information, or for an initial chat, please get in touch with the property dispute resolution team.
+For more information, or for an initial chat, please get in touch with the property dispute resolution team or fill out the form below.